Center for International Studies

 Peace Corps Prep

 Peace Corps Prep is a certificate program for undergraduates who wish to build on the four competencies that Peace Corps looks for (training/experience in a work sector, foreign language skills, intercultural competence, and professional and leadership development).
-The certificate gives students a competitive edge when applying for Peace Corps service.
+The certificate gives students a competitive edge when applying for Peace Corps service and is applicable to any future work in related industries.
 The program is open to all majors.
 The program does not guarantee acceptance into the Peace Corps, but provides undergraduates with skills that are an advantage in the application process, as well as in other international development work.
-Being part of the program demonstrates to any future employer that participating students value global understanding and cultural awareness
+Being part of the program demonstrates to any future employer that participating students value global understanding and cultural awareness.

 Academic Advising